DamoM73/digital-solutions-text/ds_textbook/1_explore/0_explore_intro.md

 - Requirement Tables
 - Criteria Tables
 ```

 The explore phase involves students investigating a need, want or opportunity to analyse and understand a digital problem and its relationship to existing solutions.

+To complete the Explore phase of the EDGE problem solving processes we will work through seven steps.
+1. Describe the problem
+2. Determine human needs or wants
+3. Analyse the problem
+4. Select impacts
+5. Identify constraints
+6. Identify requirements
+7. Determine criteria

-To explore the problem, students:
+According to the syllabus (QCAA), to explore the problem, students:
 - describe problems from a user perspective
 - recognise constraints
 - use decomposition to dissect problems and existing solutions to similar problems